gotchoices/MyCHIPs/doc/learn-general.md

 are a finite number of possible tokens, and they are all distinctly identifyable within a universe (coin type) of named money (Bitcoin, Litecoin, etc.).

-The database that holds the ledger is kept in a very distributed way.
-And the authority to decide what transactions are entered is also distributed.
+The database that holds the ledger is kept in a pretty decentralized way.
+And the authority to decide what transactions are entered is also decentralized.
 But there is still only a single "correct" version of the ledger (excluding the notion of forks and new, different coins).
 Everyone that keeps the ledger has to ultimately agree on the data to be considered valid.

-In other words, it is one ledger--just distributed in the way it is stored and composed.
+In other words, it is one ledger--just decentralized in the way it is stored and composed.

 The remaining centralized nature of the blockchain is ultimately its achilles